zack/event-manager/README.md

     - [x] A user can subscribe from one or all subscriptions
     - [x] A user can unsubscribe from one or all subscriptions
   - [x] Add option for user to recover their UUID by submitting their email address
-  - [x] A user can select to receive emails, gcal invites, or neither, for their events
 * Event interaction
   - [x] A user can RSVP yes/no to an event
   - [x] A user can RSVP with a +1/2 to an event